 And he knew it.

-Considering his mother was an Ethiopian princess, the lad with killer good looks knew he wasn’t just your average teen in a tunic.
-But it wasn’t until one of the neighborhood kids threw down the royal lineage gauntlet accusing Phaeton of not knowing who his Daddy was that the indignant youth would come to discover he wasn’t your average teen at all, nor your garden variety run of the mill mortal for that matter.
+Considering his mother was a strikingly beautiful Ethiopian princess, the lad with killer good looks knew he wasn’t just your average teen in a tunic.
+But it wasn’t until one of the neighborhood kids threw down the royal lineage gauntlet accusing Phaeton of not knowing who his Daddy was that the indignant youth would come to discover he wasn’t your average teen at all, nor your garden variety, run of the mill mortal for that matter.

 He was neither.